luzfcb/prime-indicator/README.md

 on any Ubuntu distribution more recent than 12.04, including Xubuntu, Kubuntu and Lubuntu flavours.
 Ubuntu 12.04 users should also have no problems, as long if installing with the newest hardware enablement stack.

-It should also work on any Linux distribution that includes the minimum dependencies listed in the Prerequisites section.
+It should also work on any Linux distribution that includes the minimum dependencies listed in the Prerequisites section and a package that provides the same functionality Ubuntu's `nvidia-prime` does.

 This version features full power saving by completely disabling the NVIDIA GPU when it's not being used.
 NVIDIA PRIME won't do it by default, leaving NVIDIA GPU powered on even when it's using the Intel GPU only.